Sydney-Informatics-Hub/xnat-uploader/README.md

 ## Usage

+xnatuploader runs in three passes.
+The first pass writes out a spreadsheet with a sample configuration page, which should be edited to match the file paths you're going to scan.

-xnatuploader runs in two passes.
-The first pass scans a filesystem and looks for filepaths which match certain patterns, uses the pattern matches to deduce the subject, session and dataset values for XNAT, and writes out a spreadsheet listing all of the files, the pattern matches and the extracted XNAT values.
+The second pass scans a filesystem and looks for filepaths which match the configured patterns, uses the pattern matches to deduce the subject, session and dataset values for XNAT, and writes out a spreadsheet listing all of the files, the pattern matches and the extracted XNAT values.

-The second pass reads in the spreadsheet and uses the extracted values to upload each file to XNAT.
+The third pass reads in the spreadsheet and uses the extracted values to upload each file to XNAT.
 The spreadsheet is used to keep track of which files have been successfully uploaded, so that if the upload is interrupted or doesn't succeed for some files, it can be re-run without trying to upload those files which have already succeeded.

-The first pass can optionally include all scanned files in the spreadsheet, whether or not they've matched the pattern; this is useful for debugging patterns.

-The spreadsheet includes a "selected" column, which can be edited before the second pass to control which files in the list are uploaded.
+## Initialisation

+    xnatuploader --spreadsheet list.xlsx init

 ## Scanning

-    xnatuploader.py --source ./my_directory --list ./list.xlsx scan
+    xnatuploader --spreadsheet list.xlsx --dir images/ scan

-## Pattern matching
+### Pattern matching

 A recipe is a list of patterns which are used to match against directories and filenames and capture values from them.
 Matching works in two steps: